 Medical Services Plan (MSP) is a mandatory health insurance plan, for everyone who lives in British Columbia (BC) for six months or longer.
-Apply for MSP online or by mail immediately after you arrive.
+MSP is an important part of benefitting from the health care available to all BC residents.
+Apply for MSP online immediately after you arrive.

 Why do I need MSP?

 MSP covers the cost of basic medical care within Canada, including most physician and hospital services.
 In most cases, you will not have to pay at the time you seek medical care when you show your BC Services Card.
-MSP does not cover dental care, prescription drugs, routine vision care (such as eye examinations or corrective lenses), or travel.
-For a full list of your medical and health care benefits visit the MSP website.
+For a full list of your medical and health care benefits, visit the MSP website.

 When do I need MSP?

 You must apply for MSP as soon as you arrive in BC.
 There is a three-month waiting period before MSP coverage begins: this is the rest of the month in which you arrive in BC, plus two full calendar months.
-For example, if you arrive in BC on August 25, you will be eligible for MSP on November 1.
+For example, if you arrive in BC on August 25, you are eligible for MSP coverage starting November 1.

 Designed to coincide with the waiting period for MSP, most new international students are covered by iMED for their first three months in BC.

-Please note, these fees are subject to change.
-Check the MSP website for more information on the changes.
+These fees are subject to change.
+Check the MSP website for more the most up to date information.